This year’s premium mobile phone crop is better equipped and more powerful than most PCs. The phones are also more expensive.

 Most technology writers assume readers have unlimited budgets.
 I’ve always been aware than paying the thick end of $2000 for a phone is beyond many people.
 You can find many bargains for half that amount.

-Even phones costing a third of that price tend to be worthwhile.
+Even a mobile phone costing a third of that price tend to be worthwhile.
 Apple fans can pick up an iPhone SE for NZ$600.
 There are many solid Android options at around this price.

 There are no bad premium phones at the moment.
 And life in the second rung isn’t too shabby.